 During 1862 Eduard Eichler also bought the small factory in Šelty near Ceská Lípa.
 The company experienced a period of prosperity and the goods produced here were mainly from terracota, faience and majolica.
 The designs based on products from Copenhagen, Worcester and Sevrés and were very successful and in 1878 the company was awarded the Silver Medal at the Paris exhibition.
 Following the death of Eduard Eichler in 1887, his widow Amalia Eichler continued to run the company until 1890.

-As the Fasold family had just died, the newly established Duxer Porzellanmanufaktur A.G. bought the porcelain factory ⇒Porzellanfabrik Fasold & Eichel in Blankenhain (Thuringia) and at the same time liquidated their own factory in Šelty.
+As the last Fasold family member had just died, the newly established Duxer Porzellanmanufaktur AG bought the porcelain factory Porzellanfabrik Fasold & Eichel in Blankenhain (Thuringia) and at the same time liquidated their own factory in Šelty.
 The factory now started to produce porcelain, apart from the traditional products.
 In 1900, the well known mark was introduced in its basic form.
 But at least three other marks exist, as you can see below; around 1904 the factory employed 400 workers.

-The mark best known today shows a pink coloured triangle and the inscription 'ROYAL DUX BOHEMIA' around an acorn (from the name Eichler, 'Eichel' means 'acorn').
-For the first years (until around 1918) the acorn had an 'E' for 'Eichler' in the middle, but it was later changed to a 'D' for 'Dux' whereas the 'M' can be found on items produced after 1953 when the company took over the former Porzellan- und Steinzeugfabirk Carl Spitz (owned by Dr. Adolf Fischer) in the former town of Brüx which 1945 had been renamed to Most.
+The mark best known today shows a pink coloured triangle and the inscription "Royal Dux Bohemia" around an acorn (from the name Eichler, "Eichel" means "acorn").
+For the first years (until around 1918) the acorn had an "E" for "Eichler" in the middle, but it was later changed to a "D" for "Dux" whereas an "M" can be found on items produced after 1953 after the company took over the former Porzellan- und Steinzeugfabirk Carl Spitz (owned by Dr. Adolf Fischer) in the former town of Brüx which 1945 had been renamed to Most.

 In the art nouveau period the company achieved a most remarkable success thanks to its modeller Alois Hampel.
 The factory was awarded the Grand Prix prize at the world exhibition in St. Louis in 1904, the silver medal at the exhibition in Milano in 1906 and the gold medal at the exhibition in Liberec.
 Some of the products introduced at that time are still produced up to this day.